ShoWorks Help Articles

 Steps:

-- Using MS Word (versions 2003 or newer) create a new document and type your desired
+- Using MS Word create a new document and type your desired

 text and format to your preference.